Q: How does the liner work? Why?

 A: 45 minutes is the maximum.

-Q: How do I differentiate products?
-What works to write on a liner?
+Q: How do I distinguish between products?
+How can I write on a liner?

-A Beck offers custom printed liners.
+A: Beck offers custom printed liners.
 You can differentiate by color.
-We can print logo, product types and we can make check boxes.
+We can print logo, product types and make check boxes.
 Grease pencils are used for marking on the blocks.
-Also, there is a laser print system that does work.
+A laser print system also works.
 It is difficult to write on the outside of a liner because the liner is coated with wax.

 Q: Can I make blocks without an ejector?

 A: Yes, but it is not recommended for mass production.
 For samples you can line the inside of the frame with food grade oil.
 This will allow the blocks to more easily release from the frames.
 Beck ejectors are a cost effective way to remove blocks from fames.

 Q: What kind of freezer should I buy?
 What size?

 A: There are various producers of new and used plate freezers.
 Contact your Beck representative for a producer near you.
 Plate freezer size depends on the amount of product you want to produce.
 Stations are the number of plates in a plate freezer.
 Plate dimensions relate to the number of frames you can put onto the usable plate surface.

 Q: How do I get the frames out of the freezer without damaging them?